 - 2402 Walgreen

 Lindsay is a gifted and experienced actor, having performed in over 30 seasons (over 50 roles) at the IRT.
-She is also an accomplished director, having directed over 25 plays professionally, and a number of plays at U-M (You For Me For You; Henry IV, Part II; Tartuffe; You Never Can Tell; The Beaux’ Stratagem; Three Sisters).
+She is also an accomplished director, having directed over 25 plays professionally, and a number of plays at U-M (Sense and Sensibility; You For Me For You; Henry IV, Part II; Tartuffe; You Never Can Tell; The Beaux’ Stratagem; Three Sisters).
 In addition to her theatrical talents, Lindsay has had a long and successful voice-over career.
 Her clients have included Sub-Zero, Maytag, Cool Whip, Gerber, Oscar Meyer, Sears, Hyundai, Kraft, Kellogg, McDonald’s, Kroger, American Dairy Association, and Meijer Stores, among many others.
 In 2014 she returned to the IRT to star in Ken Ludwig’s The Game’s Afoot and followed that with a summer’s run of The Last Romance at the Purple Rose Theatre in Chelsea, Michigan.
 In the fall of 2018 Lindsay appeared as Linda Loman with Alec Baldwin as Willy Loman in the UMS/Theatre & Drama staged reading of Death of a Salesman.

 Bio last updated May 2019

 BA, MA (theatre), University of Michigan